Natali Dizdar

 Natali Dizdar (born 24 August 1984), also known as Natalie Dizdar, is a Croatian pop singer.

 Life and career

 Early life

 Dizdar was born in Zadar and raised in Sukošan, and attended music school in her youth.

 Career

 She became famous by becoming the runner-up of the Story Supernova Music Talents reality show, aired on Nova TV in late 2003.
 Endowed with an indisputable vocal talent, after the show she pursued a solo career, signed a contract with Croatia Records, trying to build a repertoire based on pop-jazz and other more worldly elements of popular music.
 Her first single, Ne daj, was entered into the 2004 Split Festival and soon became a radio hit.
 She collaborated with Matija Dedić, Arsen Dedić and Coco Mosquito on her first few albums.
+Her self-titled debut album was released in 2005 and was certified gold in Croatia.

+In July 2013, "Grijeh" was released as a single and indicated the start of Dizdar's third album cycle.
+Dizdar wouldn't release another single until more than a year after when "Iluzionist" was released in December 2014.
+In 2016 she released two additional singles, "Ne reci zauvijek" and "Mjesto za jedno", with an announced that her third studio album would be released the following year.
+On 16 June 2017, Dizdar released her third studio album Iluzije through Agapa which finalized the recording deal with that label.
+The same day, the final single from the album "Nećeš me, zar ne", alongside its English language version "Pills", was released.

 Personal life

 In 2011 Dizdar graduated from the Faculty of Education and Rehabilitation Sciences, University of Zagreb.